zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

 4. Create the following empty sets:
    1. Name server IP and zone name ("Remaining Servers").
    2. Name server IP and query name ("Handled Servers").
+   3. Name server IP and query name ("AA NXDomain Response")
-   3. Parent name server IP and parent zone name ("Parent Found").
+   4. Parent name server IP and parent zone name ("Parent Found").
-   4. Parent name server IP and parent zone name ("Delegation Found").
+   5. Parent name server IP and parent zone name ("Delegation Found").
-   5. Parent name server IP and parent zone name ("AA NXDomain Found").
+   6. Parent name server IP and parent zone name ("AA NXDomain Found").
-   6. Parent name server IP and parent zone name ("AA SOA Found").
+   7. Parent name server IP and parent zone name ("AA SOA Found").
-   7. Parent name server IP and parent zone name ("AA CNAME Found").
+   8. Parent name server IP and parent zone name ("AA CNAME Found").
-   8. Parent name server IP and parent zone name ("CNAME with Referral Found").
+   9. Parent name server IP and parent zone name ("CNAME with Referral Found").
-   9. Parent name server IP, parent zone name and DNAME target ("AA DNAME Found").
+   10. Parent name server IP, parent zone name and DNAME target ("AA DNAME Found").
-   10. Parent name server IP and parent zone name ("AA NODATA Found").
+   11. Parent name server IP and parent zone name ("AA NODATA Found").

-5. Insert all addresses from *Root Name Servers* and the root zone name into the *Remaining Servers* set.
+5. Insert each address from *Root Name Servers* and the root zone name (".") into the *Remaining Servers* set.

 > In the loop below, the steps tries to capture the name of the parent zone of
 > **Child Zone** and the IP addresses of the name servers for that parent zone.
 > This is done using a modified version of the "QNAME minimization" technique
 > [RFC 9156].
 SOA is the query type used for traversing the tree.

-6. While the *Remaining Servers* is non-empty pick next name server IP address and zone name from the set ("Server Address" and "Zone Name") and do:
+1. While the *Remaining Servers* is non-empty pick next name server IP address and zone name from the set (refer as "Server Address" and "Zone Name", respectively) and do:

-   1. Extract and remove *Server Address* including its *Zone Name* from *Remaining Servers*.
+   1. Remove *Server Address* including its *Zone Name* from *Remaining Servers*.
    2. Insert *Server Address* and *Zone Name* into *Handled Servers*.
    3. Create [DNS queries][DNS Query]: